 - Sealing your home's foundation cracks to minimize potential entry points

 Common Mouse Problems in Houses

 House mice aren't very sneaky, and infestations can be detected early.
-Once the first signs of activity appear, property owners should contact the professionals at Critter Control to deal with the problem.
+Once the first signs of activity appear, property owners should contact the professionals at Critter Control to deal with mice removal.
 Our trained technicians have the tools and extensive knowledge of house mouse behavior to quickly and safely remove infestations.